ReactiveX/RxAndroid/README.md

-# RxAndroid: Reactive Extensions for Android
+# RxAndroid: Reactive Extensions for Android Such an amazin Repository fo having an amazing Layout

 Android specific bindings for [RxJava 3](http://github.com/ReactiveX/RxJava).